learn-co-students/swift-arrayChallenge-lab-swift-intro-000/README.md

 * [Array Practice - OBJ-C](https://github.com/learn-co-curriculum/objc-array-practice)
 * [Boat - SWIFT](https://github.com/learn-co-curriculum/swift-boat) <-- This is not a lab about arrays, but it is a lab written in Swift where you can reference how the the tests were written using Quick & Nimble.

+* I've included the Xcode project which includes the Quick & Nimble frameworks installed using CocoaPods.
+You should work within the .xcworkspace file, NOT the project file.

 <a href='https://learn.co/lessons/ArrayLab' data-visibility='hidden'>View this lesson on Learn.co</a>